 - Using either a hand mixer or stand mixer fitted with a paddle attachment, beat the unsalted butter and cream cheese together on medium-high speed until well-combined.1 cup Unsalted Butter, 6 oz Cream Cheese

 - Add the granulated sugar and light brown sugar and beat until fluffy.1 ½ cups Granulated Sugar, ½ cup Light Brown Sugar

 - Add in the almond extract, vanilla extract, salt, and baking powder.½ teaspoon Almond Extract, 1 teaspoon Vanilla Extract, ½ teaspoon Salt, 1 teaspoon Baking Powder

 - Reduce the mixer speed to a slower setting as you alternate between 1 egg followed by half of the cake flour.
 Repeat once more, mixing the batter together until just combined.2 Large Eggs, 2 ⅓ cups Cake Flour

-- Remove 2 1/2 cups (490 grams) of the bundt cake batter and place in a separate bowl.
+- Remove 2 ½ cups (490 grams) of the bundt cake batter and place in a separate bowl.
 Stir in unsweetened cocoa powder and hot water with a spatula until fully combined.⅓ cup Unsweetened Cocoa Powder, ⅓ cup Hot Water

 - Place the bundt cake onto a baking sheet (optional) and into the oven.
 Bake for 45-50 minutes at 350ºF or until an inserted toothpick comes out clean.